paldhous/ucb/2019/dataviz/md/class3.md

 Tableau was developed for exploratory graphical data analysis, so it is a good tool for exploring a new dataset -- filtering, sorting and summarizing/aggregating the data in different ways while experimenting with various chart types, to find stories in the data.

-It also explicitly allows you to use the basic operations
+It also explicitly allows you to use the basic operations.

 Although Tableau was not designed as a publication tool, the ability to embed finished dashboards and stories has also allowed allowed newsrooms and individual journalists lacking JavaScript coding expertise to create interactive online graphics.